FULLSHADE/fullshade.github.io/_posts/2020-03-07-hevd-uninitialized-stack.md

 ---
 layout: single
-title: HEVD - Windows 7 x86 Uninitialized Stack Variable - spraying the stack with pointer values
+title: HEVD - Windows 7 x86 Uninitialized Stack Variable - Spraying the Stack With Pointer Values
 ---

 This post covers the exploitation of the Uninitialized Stack Variable vulnerability class that resides within the HEVD third-party driver application.